Axial Age: Reception

 Usage of the term has expanded beyond Jaspers' original formulation.
 Yves Lambert argues that the Enlightenment was a Second Axial Age, including thinkers such as Isaac Newton and Albert Einstein, wherein relationships between religion, secularism, and traditional thought are changing.
 A collective History of the Axial Age has been published in 2019: generally the authors contested the existence of an "identifiable Axial Age confined to a few Eurasian hotspots in the last millennium BCE" but tended to accept "axiality" as a cluster of traits emerging time and again whenever societies reached a certain threshold of scale and level of complexity.

 Besides time, usage of the term has expanded beyond the original field.
 A philosopher, Jaspers focused on philosophical development of the Age.
 Historians Hermann Kulke and Max Ostrovsky demonstrated that the Age is even more Axial in historical and geopolitical senses.
 Jaspers, in fact, noted the tip of the iceberg.
 Pre-Axial cultures, he wrote, were dominated by the river valley civilizations while by the end of the Axial Age rose universal empires which dominated history for centuries since.
 With the researches of Kulke and Ostrovsky the whole iceberg emerged.
 Universal empires did not come by the end of the Axial Age.
 The first of them, Persia came at the peak of the Axial Age and conquered Mesopotamia and Egypt.
 Both ceased to be civilizations in themselves and became provinces in a completely new form of imperial system which stretched from India to Greece.
 Thus the Bronze Age civilizations were succeeded by Axial civilizations with their universal empires.
 The formation of empires in the Age, synchronous and successive, was the most intensive in world history surpassing the colonial surge.
 Before forming another universal empire, the Chinese civilization expanded at the peak of the Axial Age, turning the original core into Country in the Middle (Chung-kuo).
 The new geopolitical setting of China changed less in the following two millennia than it did in the Axial Age.
 The Axial Age formed two major geopolitical systems, a wider China and a much vaster Indo-Mediterranean system.
 The two were separated from each other by Tibet which limited their political and military contacts but both systems were linked by the Silk Road creating a trans-Eurasian trade belt stretching from the Pacific to the Atlantic.

 Several scholars supposed ecological prime trigger for the rise of this Axial belt Stephen Sanderson researched religious evolution in the Axial Age, arguing that religions and religious change in general are essentially biosocial adaptations to changing environments.
 Ostrovsky suggests increased fertility in the rainy zones of the Eurasian temperate belt.
 He regards the Axial belt of civilizations as the embryo of the present Global North.
 It shifted northward during the Middle Ages due to climatic change and after the Seafaring Revolution penetrated to the temperate North America.
-"But from historical point of view, it is the same imperial belt which first appeared in the Axial Age."
+"But from a historical point of view, it is the same imperial belt which first appeared in the Axial Age."